What is a Tunnel Diode?

-The application of transistors is very high in frequency range are hampered due to the transit time and other effects.
-Many devices use the negative conductance property of semiconductors for high frequency applications.
-Tunnel diode is one of the most commonly used negative conductance devices.
+The application of transistors in a very high in frequency range are hampered due to the transit time and other effects.
+Many devices use the negative conductance property of semiconductors for these high frequency applications.
+A tunnel diode is one of the most commonly used negative conductance devices.
 It is also known as Esaki diode after L. Esaki for his work on this effect.

-This diode is a two terminal device.
-The concentration of dopants in both p and n region is very high.
-It is about 1024 - 1025 m-3 the p-n junction is also abrupt.
+The concentration of dopants in both p and n region is very high, at around 1024 – 1025 m-3.
+The pn junction is also abrupt.
 For this reasons, the depletion layer width is very small.
-In the current voltage characteristics of tunnel diode, we can find a negative slope region when forward bias is applied.
-Quantum mechanical tunneling is responsible for the phenomenon and thus this device is named as tunnel diode.
+In the current voltage characteristics of tunnel diode, we can find a negative slope region when a forward bias is applied.

+The name “tunnel diode” is due to the quantum mechanical tunneling is responsible for the phenomenon that occurs within the diode.
 The doping is very high so at absolute zero temperature the Fermi levels lies within the bias of the semiconductors.
-When no bias is applied any current flows through the junction.

 Characteristics of Tunnel Diode